p50042220/FB_hatecrime/Presentation/meeting0429.md

   - Survey: Jan 2016 - American Trends Panel Wave 14
   - Ratio of respondents using social media as a part of political participation: 63%
   - question: Now, thinking specifically about posts and activities on social media related to politics, do you ever use social networking sites to...
+## Text Classification
+* SVM of race related posts:
+  - avg accuracy of k-fold: 85%
+  - avg f-score of unrelated: 0.72
+  - avg f-score of related: 0.9
+* SVM of immigration related posts:
+  - avg accuracy of k-fold: 81%
+  - avg f-score of unrelated: 0.87
+  - avg f-score of related: 0.67